michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0073.md

 ### Definition
 - adj: expecting the worst possible outcome
 ### Family
+- pessimistic: pessimistically+
-pessimistic: pessimistically+;pessimism: pessimisms, pessimist, pessimistic;pessimist: pessimists
+- pessimism: pessimisms, pessimist, pessimistic
+- pessimist: pessimists
 ### Examples
 - The fresh mix in the currency group, therefore, likely won’t change many investors’ pessimistic outlook for the yuan, analysts say.
 - Eduardo Porter, a columnist for the Times, recently wrote a pessimistic piece on income inequality.